EB-1 Processing Time: Everything You Need to Know

 • Live and Work in the US: EB1 is an immigrant visa category.
 This means that successful applicants under this classification are eligible for a US permanent residence (a green card) for themselves, their spouse, and their unmarried children under 21 years old.
 As a green card holder, you can live and work anywhere in the US.

 • Premium Processing: EB1A and EB1B are both eligible for premium processing.
-Selecting this option can greatly reduce the EB1 processing time.
+Selecting EB1 premium processing, when available, can significantly reduce the I-140 adjudication portion of the overall EB1 processing time.

 5. Conclusion

 The EB1 visa is a great option to get a green card to the United States (if you can qualify under 1 of the 3 sub-categories.
 With an EB1 green card you can live and work in the United States, and get immigration benefits for your spouse and children.
-Also, due to various features such as premium processing and concurrent filing, the EB1 processing times can be very favorable.
+Also, due to various features such as premium processing and concurrent filing, the EB1 processing times can be very favorable, particularly when compared to other employment-based paths such as the O1 visa to green card process.

 Some complex concepts were discussed in this guide.
 If you have any questions about any of the information covered in this guide, or if you need help with your EB1 green card, please feel free to email me directly at contact@ashoorilaw.com.